linqs/linqs-website/DATASETS.md

 This should be a JSON list.
 It is required to have at least one element in the list.
-Each element is itelf a JSON object including `href` which is the link to the paper (note: if it is a LINQS publication it should be `/assets/*`.) and `text` which is the text displayed.
-Look at other examples of `text` to get the formatting right.
+Each element is itelf a JSON object including `href` which is the link to the paper and `text` which is the text displayed, Look at other examples of `text` to get the formatting right.
 ### Validating Your Dataset

 To validate your dataset's entry before you commit it, you can run the [/_scripts/validateDatasets.py](_scripts/validateDatasets.py) script.